Streampunk/macadam/README.md

 The audio and ancillary data outputs of the card are not yet supported.

+Note that experience shows that the `played` event is not a good way to clock the sending of frames to the video card.
+It provides an indication that the frame has played.
+It is best to send frames to the card regularly based on a clock, such as deriving a `setTimeout` interval from `process.hrtime()`.

 ### Check the DeckLink API version

 To check the DeckLinkAPI version: